MonSaHer/MonSaHer/README.md

-## Hi there 👋 I'm Mon Saldaña.
+## Hi there 👋 I'm Mon Saldaña
+🌀🌀🌀

-I'm a student of genomic sciences.
+I'm a student of genomic sciences 👩‍🔬

-### UNAM ENES Juriquilla.
+### UNAM 💙💛 ENES Juriquilla.

-I'm passionate about science and its potential to understand the world around us.
+🌿 I'm passionate about science and its potential to understand the world around us 🌿

-I firmly believe that science is by and for the people.
+I firmly believe that science is by and for the people ✊

-I love listening to music.
+I love listening to music 🎧

-I write all the time :)
+I write all the time <3

-I do it everything... sometimes jj.
+I do it everything... sometimes jj 🌚

-**Always open to interdisciplinary collaborations**
+**Always open to interdisciplinary collaborations :)**